codersaiful/woo-product-table/readme.txt

 * More demo coming soon....

 **WooCommerce Product Table** plugin offers to display your shop products in one page by shortcode as table.
+* Multiple items in a single column
+* Basic tabs UI/UX improved
+* Developer friendly code structure
+* Product table query by only Stock Products
+* Product table query by only Sell Products
+* More options for image and product title
+* Compatible with all type min-max plugin
 * Shop page as Table
 * Available add to cart in Table
 * Ajax add to cart